Achieving Softness in Disposable Hygiene Products With Smart Adhesive Solutions

 What impacts softness in disposable hygiene products?

-The shape of the polymer fibers (i.e., round, trilobal or irregular) has a visual effect on how the consumer interprets the softness of the product.
-The use of surface treatments on the polymer fibers, or topical treatments such as lotions and aloe on the nonwoven fabric, can also increase softness.
+The shape of the polymer fibres, such as round, trilobal, or irregular, has a visual effect on how the consumer interprets the softness of the product.
+The use of surface treatments on the polymer fibres, or topical treatments such as lotions and aloe on the nonwoven fabric, can also increase softness.
 It is important to note, however, that these treatments can decrease bonding performance, which makes choosing the right adhesive critical.

-To ensure the disposable hygiene products feel like cotton and not like plastic, there is a specific way the polymer fibers are processed to create the nonwoven fabric.
-This is a two-step process: first the fibers are laid to a mat, and then they are bonded together.
-The laying process of the fibers can be done in three ways: spunlaid, drylaid and wetlaid.
+To ensure the disposable hygiene products feel like cotton and not like plastic, there is a specific way the polymer fibres are processed to create the nonwoven fabric.
+This is a two-step process: first the fibres are laid to a mat, and then they are bonded together.
+The laying process of the fibres can be done in three ways: spunlaid, drylaid and wetlaid.

 As mentioned above, the film and the nonwoven fabric need to be combined.
 Adhesive lamination is a commonly used bonding method to produce backsheet films.
-This is in addition to the use of extrusion coating and thermal bonding.
+Alternative bonding methods are extrusion coating and thermal bonding.

 Breathability of the film is a key factor in increasing comfort for the product wearer.
 This also contributes to the overall perception of softness.

 Adhesives help support softness in disposable hygiene products